Unchained, Part 5: How to Stop A Pornography Addiction

 • Misunderstanding—whether normalized, misunderstood, or a lack of support available, porn addiction often goes unaddressed.

-Men in particular are at risk here—highly visual in nature, and wired to seek novel sex, we easily become addicted.
+Men in particular are at risk here—highly visual in nature, and wired to go nuts for novel sex, we easily become addicted.

 Porn addiction isn't just about habit—it’s a biological trap.